nngabe/inductive_io/README.md

 **/utils**

 * utils.py: utility Functions for loading, saving, and plotting data.
-* twitter_api.py: Wrapper functions for making requests from the Twitter API by username or uid.
+* twitter_api.py: Wrapper functions for sending requests to the Twitter API by username or uid.

 **/graph_compute**